 Plea Bargain Alternatives

-While plea bargains are a common legal remedy for both sides, it's not always an excellent option to take.
-One big reason is that some plea bargains need approval from the court, and judges can overturn the decisions during a trial anyways.
+While plea bargains are a common legal remedy for both sides, they're not always an excellent option to take.
+One big reason is that some plea bargains need approval from the court, and judges can overturn the decisions during a trial anyway.

 For less serious charges, for example, the court has other legal alternatives available.
 One of them is a diversion program, which essentially puts the defendant on probation without the need for a formal trial.
 If successful, the charges will then be dropped.
 This is preferable for the defendant because there’s no guilty admission that will show up on their criminal records.